 With these links you can not only check out their profiles, but also use some info to make your emails more personalized.
 Using custom fields allows you to easily personalize messages for your whole campaign, but what if you notice that some of the prospects might use even more references than the ones you chose for your template?

-You may then use our Personalization feature available in the Preview & Schedule step of creating the campaign.
+You may then use our Personalization feature available in the Preview & Schedule step of creating the campaign or in Outbox.

 After hitting the Personalize button next to the prospect of your choice, you’ll be directed to the editing view where you can change the content of the single message.